-Pre-specification is emphasised by guidelines, however as noted by Sculpher., whether this can be done robustly in the early stages of work is debatable as researchers will not yet have identified all of the available evidence [4].
-Fletcher et al., note that whilst pre-specification is favoured, a more pragmatic approach is needed when it comes to cost-effectiveness analysis (e.g., when projects are waiting for Phase III data, and/or conducting early stage modelling) [15].
-Furthermore, as discussed in more detail below, once subgroups have been proposed, evidence/data gaps can be problematic when conducting analysis, and so researchers risk pre-specifying subgroups they cannot parameterise later in the research process.
+Pre-specification is emphasised by guidelines, however as noted by Sculpher. whether this can be done robustly in the early stages of work is debatable as researchers will not yet have identified all of the available evidence [4].
+Fletcher et al. note that whilst pre-specification is favoured, a more pragmatic approach is needed when it comes to cost-effectiveness analysis (e.g. when projects are waiting for Phase III data, and/or conducting early stage modelling) [15].
+Furthermore, as discussed in more detail below, once subgroups have been proposed, evidence/data gaps can be problematic when conducting analysis, and so researchers risk pre-specifying subgroups they cannot parameterise later in the research.

 2.3 Ethical concerns

-Subgroup analyses can raise ethical questions as using patient characteristics (e.g., age, sex, ethnicity) to determine access to treatment can be contentious, which may prevent them from being accepted by decision-making bodies and/or utilised in practice.
+Subgroup analyses can raise ethical questions as using patient characteristics (e.g. age, sex, ethnicity) to determine access to treatment can be contentious, which may prevent them from being accepted by decision-making bodies and/or utilised in practice.
 Equity concerns arise if an intervention is not cost-effective across all subgroups [16].
 They will vary depending on the source of heterogeneity, as well as how it affects cost-effectiveness (by which parameters), the strength of the underlying justification and the potential impact on health inequalities.
-Whether something is ethical may depend on whether the subgroup impacts cost-effectiveness via treatment effect, or by another parameter (e.g., resource use) [1,4].
-For example, Grutters et al., note that policy based on race may be acceptable if it ties to biological mechanisms [1].
-[17][18]There are many types of subgroup that may cause concern, examples include: a subgroup eligible for expensive downstream treatment which appears less cost-effective because of this; subgroups that are simply based on waiting until a patient has progressed to a more severe health state; or subgroups based on protected characteristics.
-Espinoza et al., discussed the exclusion of age and sex from their analysis as differentiating according to these characteristics could incur criticism related to ethics [6].
-A review of national guidelines found that only the National Institute for Health and Care Excellence (NICE) lists equity constraints (i.e., subgroups are not considered if they focus on social characteristics or location) [3,19].
-A separate review of subgroup use in published papers found that no papers discussed equity [20].
-Furthermore, the authors noted that subgroup analysis was more common in US studies which could be reflective of a reduced concern for equitable distribution [20].
+Whether something is ethical may depend on whether the subgroup impacts cost-effectiveness via treatment effect, or by another parameter (e.g. resource use) [1,4].
+For example, Grutters et al. note that policy based on “race” may be acceptable if it ties to biological mechanisms [1].
+Furthermore, race, like other aspects of patient heterogeneity, can be defined in different ways and may be closely related to other terms that mean something different (e.g. ethnicity) [17].
+Another example is sex and gender [18].
+Choice of precise demographic characteristics to collect, and their definitions, is likely to affect whether the subgroup is ethical to decision-makers.
+There are many types of subgroup that may cause concern, examples include: a subgroup eligible for expensive downstream treatment which appears less cost-effective because of this; subgroups that are simply based on waiting until a patient has progressed to a more severe health state; or subgroups based on protected characteristics.
+Espinoza et al. discussed the exclusion of age and sex from their analysis as differentiating according to these characteristics could incur criticism related to ethics [6].
+A review of national guidelines found that only the National Institute for Health and Care Excellence (NICE) lists equity constraints on subgroups (i.e. subgroups are not considered if they focus on social characteristics or location) [3,19].
+A separate review, which looked at subgroup analysis reporting in published economic evaluations, did not identify any papers discussing equity in relation to chosen subgroups [20].
+The authors noted that subgroup analysis was more common in US studies which could be reflective of a reduced regulations and restrictions related to equity in decision-making [20].

-As noted by Pettigrew with respect to subgroup analysis and equity, researchers are “damned if you do, damned if you don’t” [21].
-Ignoring subgroup analysis could indirectly increase inequities (e.g., if intervention reduces health in an already disadvantaged subgroup or improves health more in an advantaged subgroup compared to a disadvantaged subgroup).
-For example., there is evidence that some public health interventions (e.g., workplace smoking bans) increase inequality but if the average effect is favourable, these results may be hidden [22].
-Methods are available to investigate the distribution of costs and outcomes in cost-effectiveness and efficiency losses associated with equity constraints [23,24].
+As noted by Petticrew et al. with respect to subgroup analysis and equity, researchers are “damned if you do, damned if you don’t” [21].
+Ignoring subgroup analysis could indirectly increase inequities (e.g. if intervention reduces health in an already disadvantaged subgroup).
+For example, there is evidence that some public health interventions (e.g. workplace smoking bans) increase inequality but if the average effect is favourable, these results may be hidden [22].
+Methods are available to investigate the distribution of costs and outcomes in cost-effectiveness analysis and efficiency losses associated with equity constraints [23,24].

 2.4 Feasibility in practice